aqualogics/cbox3/resources/guide/PROJECT-CONFIG.md

     - MySQL must have an empty database called `merapi` that you can connect to with a MySQL client

 ```
-Read the PRE-REQUISITES.md document coming with this repository and proceed with all the necessary
-configuration steps for your environment first.
-When all pre-requisites are satisfied,
-proceed with the installation instructions.
+It is assumed that all pre-requisites are satisfied by now in order to proceed with the project
+configuration.

 ```